MA in Forensic Practice with Children and Adolescents

 Evidence of reflection on course by keeping an experiential journal throughout the course.

-The course takes place over ten four-day blocks: Friday to Monday from 10am to 5pm on the following dates:
+The course takes place over ten four-day blocks from Friday to Monday from 10am to 5pm.
+The following dates are provisional and will be confirmed soon:

 Terapia is a Registered Charity (charity number 1144041) and as such does not profit from the course fees.
 We make every effort to ensure that the fees correspond to the training cost.